One of the most historic and beautiful cities in the world, the medieval city of Edinburgh, is also one of the most haunted.

-Upon the many horrid acts, Weir confessed to were bestiality, incest, and witchcraft.
-His sister also confessed to these crimes and claimed that her brother had once travelled in a phantom coach driven by a demonic driver, such was his relationship with Satan.
-She also stated that her brother derived his satanic powers from the cane which he carried with him everywhere he went.
+The many horrific acts Weir confessed to were bestiality, incest, and witchcraft.
+His sister also admitted to these crimes and claimed that her brother had once travelled in a phantom coach driven by a demonic driver, such was his relationship with Satan.
+She also stated that her brother derived his satanic powers from the cane he carried with him everywhere he went.

-But they were surprised.
-So surprised, in fact, that the authorities initially refused to believe the man.
+But they were surprised, so surprised that the authorities initially refused to believe the man.
 However, his continued confessions to a life a sin proved too much to ignore and Thomas Weir was sentenced to death after a short trial.

-For many years, it was believed that Weir’s house was demolished in order to get rid of the stigma surrounding the area, but recent evidence suggests it was actually just incorporate into another building, which is now the Quaker Meeting House.
-This would explain why many of the paranormal activity originally associated with Weir’s home now occurs at the meeting house.
+For many years, it was believed that Weir’s house was demolished to get rid of the stigma surrounding the area.
+Still, recent evidence suggests it was just incorporated into another building, which is now the Quaker Meeting House.
+This would explain why many of the paranormal activity associated initially with Weir’s home now occurs at the meeting house.

-Among a variety of other spooky happenings, the staff at the meeting house have reported seeing Thomas Weir moving throughout the building, walking through walls in search of his former abode.
+Among various other spooky happenings, the staff at the meeting house have reported seeing Thomas Weir moving throughout the building, walking through walls searching for his former abode.

 2. Edinburgh Castle

-The site on which Edinburgh Castle is built pre-dates even the time of Jesus and has been the scene of hundreds, if not thousands, of gruesome battles down throughout the centuries.
+The site on which Edinburgh Castle is built pre-dates even the time of Jesus and has been the scene of hundreds, if not thousands, of gruesome deaths throughout the centuries.

 Other paranormal occurrences at Edinburgh Castle include sudden and unexplained drops in temperature, disembodied voices and footsteps, and an unseen entity tugging on the clothes and hair of guests.

-William Brodie is quite often compared to Thomas Weir by those who are familiar with the paranormal side of Edinburgh.
-Like Weir, Brodie was a well-respected member of society and was considered to be a master of his trade (manufacturing cabinets and the like).
-He was also the head of the Edinburgh Incorporation of Wrights and Masons, which repaired locks.
-Also like Weir, Brodie led a wicked secret life, which began when he copied the keys to a bank.
+Also, like Weir, Brodie led a sinful secret life, which began when he copied the keys to a bank.
 Brodie went on to steal several hundred pounds from the bank, which he used to support his family, along with five mistresses (none of whom knew about each other).

 4. Greyfriars Kirkyard, Old Town